un1tz3r0/stylegan3/README.md

 This repository adds the following (not yet the complete list):

+* Inference
+	* Class interpolation: specify a list of class-label indices or ranges (same format as --seeds) and the resulting animation will interpolate between classes

 * Dataset tool
   * Add `--center-crop-tall`: add vertical black bars to the sides instead, in the same vein as the horizontal bars in `--center-crop-wide`.